WEID-Consortium/weid.info/weid2026_specification.md

 Changes as of Spec Change 1 - 7
 -------------------------------

 In the initial version of the WEID specification of 2011, only OIDs below the WEID root arc `1.3.6.1.4.1.37553.8` could be used.
-In a later definition by Daniel Marschall, any existing OID can be written in WEID notation by defining sub-namespaces.
+In a later definition by Daniel Marschall, any existing OID can be written in WEID notation.

 The detailed descriptions of the changes of Spec Change 1 through 7 are not available anymore.
 Only a short description from the OID RA exists: